 Public spending on social sectors is low compared to countries with similar income levels.
-In 2018 only 9% Prior to the COVID-19 outbreak.
-Tanzania was of the national budget was allocated to health, 50% well positioned to make good progress towards of which was financed through an externally funded the health-related Sustainable Development Goals Health Basket (HBF) and initiatives such as the Global (SDGs).
-The pandemic, however, has highlighted weaknesses of the system to mount an effective Fund to Fight AIDS.
-Tuberculosis and Malaria and infection prevention and containment strategy, the Global Alliance for Vaccines and Immunisations.
-Access to primary health care (PHC) has significantly slowed down PHC service delivery and is expected to improved thanks to decentralised Health Basket further undermine the quality of services. funding and an e-health-strategy that introduced innovations such as health insurance management According to the World Bank school enrolment has and electronic patient records.
-PHC clinics have increased thanks to free education, but only 69% of been upgraded and accountability for health sector children complete primary school and 27% proceed resources has increased.
-Eighty-five percent of with secondary education in 2018, and many guit births take place in clinics, which has contributed to without having developed a sound level of basic skills. reduced maternal and neonatal mortality.
-Under-five Over recent years, the government has shown more mortality has declined by over 50%. interest in the learning needs of out-of-school youth
+In 2018 only 9% of the national budget was allocated to health, 50% of which was financed through an externally funded Health Basket (HBF) and initiatives such as the Global Fund to Fight AIDS, Tuberculosis and Malaria and the Global Alliance for Vaccines and Immunisations.
+Access to primary health care (PHC) has significantly improved thanks to decentralised Health Basket funding and an e-health-strategy that introduced innovations such as health insurance management and electronic patient records.
+PHC clinics have been upgraded and accountability for health sector resources has increased.
+Eighty-five percent of births take place in clinics, which has contributed to reduced maternal and neonatal mortality.
+Under-five mortality has declined by over 50%.